Eupoecila intricata: Description and diet

 E. intricata feed on the pollen and nectar of flowering trees, such as eucalypts, Angophora and Ligustrum and contribute to the pollination of these trees and bushes.

 Habitat and occurrence

-E. intricata is a rare species as evident from collection data and material in collections.
+E. intricata is a rare species, which is evident from collection data and material in collections.
 Many of the records available on the internet are unverified.
-The species co-occurs with E. australasiae in Australia's Great Dividing Range and adjoing areas in east Queensland, New South Wales and Victoria.
+The species co-occurs with E. australasiae in Australia's Great Dividing Range and adjoining areas in east Queensland, New South Wales and Victoria.
 The life history of this species has not been published but is often assumed to be identical to E. australasiae.